marmojezz/Carnalyser/README.md

 ## How to run spiders
 1. Open prompt and navigate to '.\Carnalyser\spiders' folder
-2. Run 'scrapy runspider nameofthespider.py'
+2. Run 'scrapy runspider nameofthespider.py' or
+3. Run 'scrapy crawl SpiderName -o SpiderName.json' to get information into a json file